apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/010-installing-the-driver-on-linux.md

 ---
 title: "Installing the Driver on Linux"
-date: 2017-06-21 23:59:00 UTC
+date: 2017-08-17 04:12:04 UTC
 parent: "Installing the ODBC Driver"
 ---
-Install the MapR Drill ODBC Driver on the machine from which you connect to the Drill service.
+Install the Drill ODBC Driver on the machine from which you connect to the Drill service.
 You can install the 32- or 64-bit driver on Linux.
 Install the version of the driver that matches the architecture of the client application that you use to access Drill.
 The 64-bit editions of Linux support